Áras Contae an Chláir

 Áras Contae an Chláir (County Clare Building) is a municipal building in Ennis, County Clare, Ireland.

 Prior to its construction, meetings of Clare County Council were held at Ennis Courthouse.
-The new county building, which was designed by Henry J Lyons & Partners, was completed in May 2008.
+The county building, designed by Henry J Lyons & Partners, was completed in May 2008.
 It was commended in the public buildings category in the Irish Architecture Awards held by the Royal Institute of the Architects of Ireland in 2008.
-The council meeting room was upgraded in 2018 when new fixtures and fittings, including 22 chairs and a 7-metre bespoke table featuring the council coat of arms, were acquired at a cost of €51,000.